Assistant Professor, Global Health

 - Email: firstname.lastname@example.org

-Jennifer Beard, PhD, MA, MPH, is an Assistant Professor in the Center for Global Health and Development and the Department of International Health at the Boston University School of Public Health where she directs the writing program and teaches courses in professional and scientific writing and qualitative research.
+Jennifer Beard, PhD, MA, MPH, is an Assistant Professor in the Center for Global Health & Development and the Department of Global Health at the Boston University School of Public Health where she directs the writing program and teaches courses in professional and scientific writing and qualitative research.
 Her research interests include the health and well-being of orphans and vulnerable children (OVC), and highly vulnerable adults such as sex workers, drug users, and other key populations at risk for HIV.
 She is also a founding member of the BU Program on Crisis Response and Reporting, which analyzes the similarities and tensions between global health research and journalism.
 Her other work includes human resource capacity strengthening and program evaluation.
 She has co-authored academic articles in peer reviewed journals, on a wide variety of topics including the health and wellbeing of OVC , the impact of OVC programming, the vulnerabilities faced by children of sex workers and drug users, and more.
 Dr. Beard is the principal investigator for a multi-study operations research project looking at the HIV prevention and other needs of key populations in Ghana.
 She has also worked in India, Kenya, South Africa, Tanzania, Ukraine, and Zambia.
 Though her research is now focused on global health, she remains a devoted reader of Victorian novels and is convinced that her current research interests have their roots in her passion for Charles Dickens and the Brontë sisters.

 - Analysis of the Committed Communities Development Trust’s Residential Care for Children Affected by HIV/AIDS (including the Children of Sex Workers)